 And they were plain about it.

 Thus, what drives a post like this is not just some hypothesis.
 The issues addressed have killed many startups.
 Count yourself very lucky to have found this.
 You would probably find one or two issues to avoid or areas to work on earnestly to avoid failure of your startup.

-We will briefly look at top five of the deadly problems startups succumb to.
-The major reasons many promising startups have failed include pricing, competition, wrong team, funding and product market fit.
+We will briefly look at the top five of the deadly problems startups succumb to.
+The major reasons many promising startups have failed include pricing, competition, wrong team, funding, and product market fit.

 Pricing –How does pricing kill startups?

 How do you actually arrive at the amount you price your product or service?
 It is mostly by assumption if I may suggest.
 After putting together costs of factors of production, you add an average amount that guarantees a profit, right?
 Have you ever been worried if your price it either too low or too high?

 When a reasonable number of customers stop buying, apart from those who explicitly state price as a factor, how many can you attribute to wrong pricing yourself?

 How much does competition control the price of your product or service?

 Fixing the most appropriate price for your offer is a black-market-affair.